The Cliffs at North Shore - a high point for walking in Blackpool

 Honeycomb Worm Reefs

 Have seen the honeycomb worm reefs at low tide along the beach?
 You probably have – and wondered what they are!
-Whether or not they’re visible depends on how much the beach has been moved about by the tides and weather.
-If they’re exposed you’ll see a wide, dark brown stripe running lengthway along the beach, near low water.
+Whether you can see them depends on how high the beach is.
+The sand levels vary a lot depending on the tides and weather.
+Calm seas allow the sand to build up while rough, stormy weather washes it away.
+When beach levels are right you’ll see the reef as a wide, dark brown stripe running lengthways along the beach, near low water.

 Honeycomb worm reef, seen on the beach from North Shore Cliffs